byceps/byceps/docs/installation/virtual-env.rst

     (venv)$ pip install -r requirements.txt

-Install BYCEPS in editable mode to make ``import byceps`` work in
+Install BYCEPS in editable mode to make the ``byceps`` command as well as the package of the same name available:
-scripts:

 .. code-block:: sh